Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/discordsrv.md

 5. Confirm that the channel ID in `Channels` is correct.
 6. Review the Minecraft server console for DiscordSRV errors.

-See the official [DiscordSRV initial setup guide](https://docs.discordsrv.com/installation/initial-setup/) for its complete permissions list and advanced setup information.
+See the official [DiscordSRV initial setup guide](https://docs.discordsrv.com/installation/initial-setup/) for the complete permissions list and advanced setup information.

 ## Additional Resources